fastai/fastdot/README.md

 `pip install fastdot`

-## drawgraph overview
+## fastdot overview

-`drawgraph` is a simple wrapper over `pydot`, which patches some useful functionality directly into `pydot` classes, as well as adding some new functions.
+`fastdot` is a simple wrapper over `pydot`, which patches some useful functionality directly into `pydot` classes, as well as adding some new functions.

 You can create a `pydot` `Cluster` from any list.
 If items are 2-tuples, then the first item is the label, the second is the tooltip.
 Otherwise, there will be no tooltips.
 <div class="codecell" markdown="1">